jrie/cgol/README.md

 This is a competition entry for the IT-Talents.de coding competition.
 By Jan R. - Version date: September 25th 2017.

-Enter "cgol -h" to show the help.
+Enter `cgol -h` to show the help which is much recommended

 ### GENERAL HELP